Smrk (Jizera Mountains)

-Smrk (Smrek; Tafelfichte) is the highest mountain in the Czech part of the Jizera Mountains.
-Rising 1124 m, it is sometimes known as "The King of the Jizera Mountains".
+Smrk (Smrek; Tafelfichte) is the highest mountain of the Jizera Mountains.
+It rises up to 1124 m.

 Geography

 The top of the mountain lies in the municipal territory of Lázně Libverda in the Liberec Region of northern Bohemia.
 On the eastern rim of the plateau is the boundary with Poland; the Polish summit west of Świeradów-Zdrój reaches a height of 1123 m.

 The summit offers a panoramic view to the prominent Sněžka peak of the Giant Mountains in the east, as well as to the Lusatian Highlands beyond the German border in the west up to the cooling towers of Boxberg Power Station.